ralphja16/ng-microfrontends/README.md

 This github repository has four projects all in one repo.
 But when you do this yourself, **you'll want to have one git repo per angular application**.
 The root-html-file project should also be in its own repo.
 This is what lets different teams and developers be in charge of different microfrontends.

+## Sharing code?
+The projects **do not share code**.
+This is not a monorepo.
+Therefore there are no shared libraries or styles.
+Each projects stands on its own and uses their own `package.json`, styles, and so on.

+## Suggested order
+- First look at `./dashboard-app/index.html`.
+This is where the magic happens.
+It holds the surrounding dashboard application and loads all the microfrontends. **Do not change the order of the scripts**, as this would break the code.
+- The respective apps are in their own folders (Again: ideally the should be in their own repos to be worked on independently).
+    - `./navbar` - The navbar application, glueing it all together.
+    - `./app1` - The first application
+    - `./app2` - The second application

+These are all different apps, requiring their own `npm install` and `npm start`, see also below.

 ## Local development -- one app at a time
 [Tutorial video](https://www.youtube.com/watch?v=vjjcuIxqIzY&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=4)